davidescobar17/react-native-notes-app/README.md

-# React Native Video Notes App
+# React Native Notes App

 Notes application that persists data to the local device's storage.
 Supports adding and deleting notes to a video.